Cybersecurity and Infrastructure Security Agency: History

 On July 12, 2021, the Senate confirmed Jen Easterly by a voice vote.
 Easterly's nomination had been reported favorably out of Senate Committee on Homeland Security and Governmental Affairs on June 16, but a floor vote had been reportedly held (delayed) by Senator Rick Scott over broader national security concerns, until the President or Vice President had visited the southern border with Mexico.
 Easterly hired new staff to monitor online disinformation to enhance what she called the nation's "cognitive infrastructure" and utilized the existing rumor control website during the 2021 elections.

-In September 2022, CISA released their 2023–2025 CISA Strategic Plan, the first comprehensive strategy document since the agency was established in 2018.
+In September 2022, CISA released its 2023–2025 CISA Strategic Plan, the first comprehensive strategy document since the agency's establishment in 2018.

-Resentful over CISA continuing to contradict his false claims of election fraud, when Donald Trump returned to the presidency in 2025, he directed his administration to start dismantling CISA.
-The administration canceled programs that monitor foreign influence, foreign election disinformation, and foreign attempts to break into critical infrastructure like voting systems and electrical grids.
-It also canceled contracts for penetration testing of local election systems.
+In 2025, CISA began dismantling parts of its organization at the direction of the Trump administration.
+A lapse in DHS funding in early 2026 forced the agency to scale back even more, resulting in the layoff of more than one-third of its staff since January 2025.

+In May 2026 it was reported that CISA had left exposed access keys to several important governmental functions.